GoSecure/xxe-workshop/codelabs/index.md

 ![XML format examples](assets/intro/xml_everywhere.png)

 XML documents are used in plenty of file formats.
 You have probably already edited a configuration file written in XML.
 If you have built a website, you will edit or see inevitably HTML.
 You can also think about MS Office documents (`.docx`), Scalable Vector Graphic (`.svg`) and SOAP requests.
-Being widely implemented in most programming language, it is a excellent choice for interoperability.
+Being widely implemented in most programming language, it is an excellent choice for interoperability.
 The [XML standard](https://www.w3.org/TR/xml/) describes many useful formatting features but we are going to focus on "[entities](https://www.w3.org/TR/xml/#sec-entity-decl)" because of the potential vulnerability it introduces.

 ### What are XML entities?

 XML entities are reference to XML data inside of XML documents.
 We are mentioning XML data because it can be a literal string, XML tags or any legal XML syntax where it is inserted.

-**Entity in HTML are used for special characeters**
+**Entity in HTML are used for special characters**

 ![Entity 1](assets/intro/entity1.png)